JoeRourke123/flotion./README.md

 ## what's to come.
 * Add new features as they become available in the Notion API (such as automatically creating the Flotion database, new blocks, etc).
 * Add transitions between pages for smoother interface.
+* Write smoke tests so general functionality can be observed.